-The 5th Annual Official Latino Short Film Festival will take place again in the city of Coachella, California during Hispanic Heritage Month.
-This year dates are October 11-15, 2019.
+The 5th Annual Official Latino Film and Arts Festival will take place this year in the City of Palm Desert, California for Dia De Los Muertos Weekend.
+This year dates are October 31 to November 3rd, 2019.

 This year’s theme is “Stereotypes End Here”.
 For many years Latinx Filmmakers and Filmmakers of Color have been writing, directing, producing short films here in the U.S.A., and for whatever reason we still struggle to get any type of proper representation.
 Our actors usually get the one or two lines and most of them just get the supporting roles to the supporting actors in a film.
 We wait no longer for “the powers that be” to tell our stories.

-We want to see the Female Hero, The Latina Doctor, The Latino Family Man, African American Excellence, Native American Stories.
-We are tired of Stereotypes, it's 2019 are we are not having that non-sense any longer.
+We want to see the Female Hero, The Latina Doctor, The Latino Family Man, African American Excellence, Native American Stories, we want our actors to portray different types of characters, not just the same stereotypical roles that have been plaguing Hollywood for years.
+It’s 2019 are we are not having that non-sense any longer.
 We want to see films that change the narrative.

 Another big important detail is that we take films that have been produced from January 1, 2017 to July 2019.
 So if you have a film that started collecting dust, for a year or two, send it our way, it might have a chance to still get in.